Andreea-c30/LFAF_Labs/reports/Lab4_Report.md

                 if len(new_prod) == 1 and new_prod.isupper():
                     units.append((nt, new_prod))
 ```
-3. The method remove_inaccessible() - removes inaccessible symbols from the given grammar.
+3. The method remove_inaccessible() - removing inaccessible symbols from the given grammar.

-Identifies non-terminal symbols that are not reachable from the start symbol 'S' and removes them from the grammar.
+&ensp;&ensp;&ensp;Identifies non-terminal symbols that are not reachable from the start symbol 'S' and removes them from the grammar.
 It also removes productions that contain non-terminal symbols that are not reachable from 'S'.

-Starting from the start symbol 'S', adding reachable symbols to the accessible set.
+&ensp;&ensp;&ensp;Starting from the start symbol 'S', adding reachable symbols to the accessible set.

 ```
         while queue: